 - Lack of Control: Unlike other types of investments, real estate investors have a significant amount of control over the performance of their properties.
 However, appreciation is primarily influenced by factors outside of an investor’s control, such as the overall economy and local housing market conditions.
 Relying solely on appreciation means that investors are placing their financial future in the hands of these external factors.

 - Unreliable Cash Flow: Investing in a property for appreciation only means that there may be little to no rental income to offset expenses.
 This can lead to negative cash flow and financial strain, especially if the property does not appreciate as expected.
-Even when appreciation occurs, it often takes a year to realize a profit.
+Even when appreciation occurs, it often takes years to realize a profit.

 - Difficulty in Selling: Investing in a property solely for appreciation can make it challenging to sell the property.
 If the market is not favorable, the real estate investor may be left with a property that is difficult to unload.
 Real estate transaction costs are high, and appreciation is often insufficient to cover the closing costs.